MicrosoftDocs/Hololens/hololens/hololens-known-issues.md

 Work around methods:

-- Sign-in methods such as PIN, Iris, Web Authentication, or FIDO2 keys.
+- Sign-in methods such as PIN, Password, Iris, Web Authentication, or FIDO2 keys.
 - If device PIN cannot be remembered, and other authentication methods are not available, then a user can use [manual reflashing mode](hololens-recovery.md#manual-procedure).

 ### Microsoft Edge fails to launch